 Here, as much analysis as possible of English is done independently of the target language.
-Control is then passed to a transfer module which handles all lexical conversion and all structural differences peculiar to the particular language pair.
+Control is then passed to a transfer module which handles all structural differences peculiar to the particular language pair.
 Finally, the process is completed by a synthesis stage, which is again neutral with respect to the source language.
-Transferbased systems are likely to continue to offer the most acceptable compromise for the foreseeable future.

-- Incorporation of deeper linguistic theories
+Transfer-based systems are likely to continue to offer the most acceptable compromise for the foreseeable future. - Incorporation of deeper linguistic theories